How to Create a Vision Board for Manifestation

 We need surprise to keep re-engaging rather than treating images as familiar scenery.
 Choose two placement locations minimum.
 Rotate monthly to maintain rediscovery.

 Think of it as creating daily rituals that keep intentions active rather than archived.
+The ritual isn't making the board once—it's encountering it repeatedly in contexts that matter.

 The power isn't cosmic energy manifesting dreams into reality.
 It's your attention staying alert to relevant opportunities because you programmed it to recognize what matters.